TERI School of Advanced Studies: Master's programs

+A one-year LLM in Environment and Natural Resources Law / Infrastructure and Business Law is also offered.

+Doctoral programs

+TERI SAS offers Ph.D. programs across thematic areas including bioresources and biotechnology, business sustainability, energy and environment, natural resources management, policy studies, water science and governance, and legal studies.

+Certificate programs

+The school offers a six-month online certificate program in Renewable Energy Technology, Policy and Management.

 Administration

 Prof. Suman Kumar Dhar is the Vice-Chancellor of TERI SAS.

 Events

-Retopia is the annual cultural and technological festival of Department of Energy and Environment at TERI School of Advanced Studies, New Delhi.
-Retopia refers to an ideal state or situation, evolving from the English word 'utopia'.
-The objective of the festival is to bring together government, academics, industry and other practitioners on a common platform to discuss clean energy prospects on environmental, technical and commercial lines.
+Retopia is the annual cultural and technological festival of Department of Energy and Environment at TERI School of Advanced Studies, South West Delhi.
+The festival brings together participants from government, academia and industry to discuss clean energy issues.

 The 12th Convocation of TERI School of Advanced Studies (TERI SAS) was held on 14 November 2019.
 Dr Krishnaswamy Kasturirangan, one of the most recognized scientists of the country was the Chief Guest and delivered the Convocation address.
 Dr Shailesh Nayak, the Chancellor, TERI SAS presided over the convocation.
 A total of 19 doctoral and 229 master's degrees were awarded.

 TERI School of Advanced Studies partnerships

 TERI School of Advanced Studies signed a memorandum of understanding (MoU) with several institutions with the aim of facilitating a mutually beneficial exchange of students, faculty, knowledge, resources, and ideas.
 In February 2002, TERI School of Advanced Studies entered into a memorandum of understanding with the School of Forestry and Environmental Studies of Yale University.
 In February 2003, TERI School of Advanced Studies signed a MoU with Donald Danforth Plant Science Center, USA.
 In April 2005, the University entered into a MoU with the University of Nottingham, UK.
 In September 2007, TERI School of Advanced Studies signed a MoU with Michigan State University, USA.
 In November 2007, TERI School of Advanced Studies signed a MoU with University of New South Wales, Australia.
 In 2007 itself TERI School of Advanced Studies signed an agreement of cooperation with Freie University Berlin, Germany.
 In February 2008, TERI School of Advanced Studies signed MoUs with University of Iceland, Iceland and North Carolina State University, USA.
 TERI School of Advanced Studies signed Mevlana staff and student exchange agreement with Akdeniz University from Antalya-Turkey in 2018.

 The UNESCO Chair on Climate Science and Policy has been established in TERI School of Advanced Studies.
 Under this chair, the MSc in climate science and policy has been initiated with support from UNESCO.